radar/by_star/README.markdown

 This will return all posts for the given day.

-## Current Weekend (`by_current_weekend`)

-If you are currently in a weekend (between 3pm Friday and 3am Monday) this will find all records starting at 3pm the previous Friday up until 3am, Monday.

-If you are not in a weekend (between 3am Monday and 3pm Friday) this will find all records from the next Friday 3pm to the following Monday 3am.

-## Current Work Week (`by_current_work_week`)

-If you are currently in a work week (between 3am Monday and 3pm Friday) this will find all records in that range.
-If you are currently in a weekend (between 3pm Friday and 3am Monday) this will return all records in the upcoming work week.

 ## Tomorrow (`tomorrow`)

 *This method has been shown to be shifty when passed a `Date` object, it is recommended that you pass it a `Time` object instead.*